 In this paper, I will explore the interplay between the constructed portrayals of the commercial autogyro manufacturers and their successors in shaping the cultural perceptions of rotary wing technology as it became a touchstone of modernist portrayals.
 This paper will rely on manufacturer and government correspondence at the National Archives and Smithsonian Institution, but will most closely examine print and film characterizations of rotary wing aircraft, principally in advertising, but also in futurist representations, such as those by Le Corbusier and Frank Lloyd Wright.

 Grunt, gallop, and guns to glory: Technological change and its impact on war and culture through Time

-interaction between culture and technology, and technologies of social mobility.
-This study cuts a wide temporal swath in an effort to examine evolutionary trends not visible in more time-
+This paper crosses many of the suggested themes for this conference such as; globalization of technology, interaction between culture and technology, and technologies of social mobility.
+This study cuts a wide temporal swath in an effort to examine evolutionary trends not visible in more time- focused historical examinations.

 Trust and technology: Officer-man relations and the development of the British infantry magazine rifle.